FelixNeutatz/GitHubRepositoryClassifier/README.md

 cd GitHubRepositoryClassifier/model/ml
 /usr/bin/python2.7 classify.py --input ../../featureextraction/src/main/resources/data/AnhangB.csv
 ```
+Given three authentication tokens this classification takes still more than 12 hours mostly because of the API requests for the Linux repository which has around 650k commits.

 ## Label it - Extension
 This little program allows you to label a given list of repository list (in a csv folder) and outputs your manual classification in another csv file.